Festivals-App/festivals-identity-server/DOCUMENTATION.md

 ### Authentication & Authorization

-To use the API you need to provide an API key via a custom header or a JWT with your requests authorization header, for login you need to use basic authentication:
+To use the API you need to provide an API or service key via a custom header or a JWT with your requests authorization header, for login you need to use basic authentication:
 ```
 Api-Key:<api-key>
 Service-Key:<service-key>